Skip to main content

 Description

 Sheila is a social scientist, who uses qualitative methods to contribute to organisational theory.
-Sheila's research focuses on the third sector: social enterprises, nonprofits, and civil society organisations.
+Sheila's research focuses on social purpose organisations: social enterprises, nonprofits, and civil society organisations.
 Her research contributes to knowledge and literature on neo-institutional theory, organisational theory, and organisational identity work.
 She focuses on how organisations influence and respond to social change, particularly in the social change associated with responding to the climate crisis.
-So far, she has studied contexts including peacebuilding, LGBTQ rights, reproductive rights, digital disruption, sustainability, and corporate activism.
+So far, she has studied contexts including peacebuilding, LGBTQ rights, reproductive rights, digital disruption, nature based enterprises, and corporate activism.
 Sheila has published in top journals in her field, such as Human Relations, 4-star and ranked 10th by the Financial Times (FT50), as well as the highest ranked nonprofit journal, Nonprofit and Voluntary Sector Quarterly (3-star).
 Her doctoral research, "Surviving the Peace: Processes of organisational identity work in response to deinstitutionalisation of Irish Peacebuilding," received the 2015 Rudney Memorial Award for Outstanding Dissertation in Nonprofit and Voluntary Research.
 She subsequently served as Chair of said committee in 2016 and 2020.
 She achieved a Research Excellence award from TCD in 2018.
 She presents research at international conferences.
 She publishes in The Conversation, making academic research accessible to a wider audience.

 Projects